retest/docs/docs/recheck/usage/configuration.md

 You may change the location of files using a custom [`ProjectLayout`](https://github.com/retest/recheck/blob/master/src/main/java/de/retest/recheck/persistence/ProjectLayout.java) or define the name using a custom [`NamingStrategy`](https://github.com/retest/recheck/blob/master/src/main/java/de/retest/recheck/persistence/NamingStrategy.java) as described in the [lifecycle](../introduction/usage.md).

+#### Upload Reports to rehub

+When executing your tests on a CI, you may not be able to access the created files.
+Thus we offer a way to [upload](../../recheck-web/tutorial/upload-test-reports-to-rehub.md) your reports to ***rehub*** so that you can update your Golden Masters.

 ### Using Filters

 If you want to use your own created filter, you may specify the full name (e.g. `"MyCustomIgnore.filter"`) of the file which can be located as described in the [filter](filter.md) documentation.